-In summary, the proportion of Conributory buildings in a precinct can vary, but generally speaking, higher intactness will usually result in better cohesion and legiblity of a precinct or precinct extension.
+In summary, the proportion of Contributory buildings in a precinct can vary, but generally speaking, higher intactness will usually result in better cohesion and legibility of a precinct or precinct extension.
 For larger precincts of two or more streets, there is more leeway for a certain percentage of houses to be Non-contributory, as well as for some of the Contributory houses to have lower integrity.
 However, in very small precincts the intactness of the precinct and integrity of the houses is of greater importance.

-Low intactness usually results in poor legibility or visual cohesion, but there may be other reasons., Table 1.1 provides a series of common reasons why an area may form a precinct or precinct extension.
+Low intactness usually results in poor legibility or visual cohesion, but there may be other reasons why an area does not form a legible precinct or precinct extension.
+Table 1.1 provides a series of common reasons for this.